Gaudreau OT goal lifts Blue Jackets over Kings 6-5

 Laine used a give-and-go from Roslovic to put Columbus back in front just after the midpoint of the second, before Anderson-Dolan pulled the Kings even again 5 minutes later.

+“That’s great that we’re scoring all these goals, but obviously we’re not getting enough points,” Kings coach Todd McLellan said.
+"It’s great that we come back.
+Great that we score goals.
+Great that we stick with it.
+But the carelessness is killing us.”

 Roslovic then scored twice 1:31 apart — one short-handed and one on the power play — to put Columbus ahead 5-3 with 29 seconds left in the period.
-He became the fourth player in Columbus history with a four-point game — the first since Rick Nash in 2009.
+He became the fourth player in Columbus history with a short-handed and power-play goal in a game — the first since Rick Nash in 2009.

 The Kings looked to control the third period, as they outshot Columbus 16-7.
 Kopitar cut the lead to one at 4:52 and Kempe tied the score 39 seconds later.

-Note: This story was first published on Dec.
-11, 2022.
-It was updated on Dec.
-12, 2022 to correct that Columbus' Jack Roslovic was the fourth Blue Jackets player to score a short-handed and power-play goal in a game and first since 2009, not the first since 2009 to have a four-point game.